redbluewater/BATSallTime/README.md

 - [ ] Send Krista your code to make one cast from each cruise

 Done:
-- [x] get on the rotation for meetings: we signed up for November 15, 2023
+- [x] get on the rotation for meetings: we signed up for December 20, 2023 (is that too close to the holidays?)